-Appendix - Statutory recommends and Action

-Element Reference

-(10) Provide a time certain for completing all redevelopment financed by increment revenues.
-Such time certain shall occur no later than 30 years

-after the fiscal year in which the plan is approved, adopted or amended pursuant to s.
+Appendix - Statutory Requirements and Action Element Reference (10) Provide a time certain for completing all FY 2040 December 31, 2043 redevelopment financed by increment revenues.
+Such time certain shall occur no later than 30 years after the fiscal year in which the plan is approved, adopted or amended pursuant to s.
 163.361(1).